imhicihu/ISKM2017-Mobile-App/README.md

 # Rationale #

-Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: Xcode, Javascript, Jquery, Html5, CSS3 and many more.
-The initial goal: *it* must run on IOS & Android devices.
+Workflow / Seminal Project: A native app related with the [ISKM 2017 Symposium](www.imhicihu-conicet.gob.ar/iskm2017) celebrated on Buenos Aires, no november 2017.

 ### What is this repository for? ###